๐Ÿค Texas History

 Allan Shivers

-• Governor during post-WWII boom (1949-1957), overseeing rapid population growth and urbanization
+• Governor during the post-WWII boom (1949โ€“1957), overseeing rapid population growth and urbanization as Texas cities like Houston and Dallas expanded dramatically.

 Price Daniel

-• Continued modernization efforts through the late 1950s, emphasizing education expansion and infrastructure development
+• Continued modernization efforts as governor (1957โ€“1963), emphasizing education expansion and infrastructure development.

-• Pushed to professionalize state government and improve public services during a period of rapid change
+• Pushed to professionalize state government and improve public services during a period of rapid change.

 John Connally

-• Governor during the 1960s economic expansion, leveraging federal programs and private investment to grow Texas's economy
+• Governor during the 1960s economic expansion (1963โ€“1969), leveraging federal programs and private investment to grow Texas's economy.

-Compare: Shivers vs. Connallyโ€”both modernized Texas, but Shivers represented the conservative wing breaking from national Democrats while Connally worked closely with the liberal LBJ administration.
+Compare: Shivers vs. Connally: both modernized Texas, but Shivers represented the conservative wing breaking from national Democrats while Connally worked closely with the LBJ administration and its liberal domestic agenda.
 This contrast illustrates the Democratic Party's internal tensions in mid-century Texas.

 Political Realignment and the Rise of Modern Conservatism

-These governors reflect Texas's dramatic shift from a one-party Democratic state to a Republican stronghold, reshaping the state's relationship with federal government and national politics.
+These governors reflect Texas's dramatic shift from a one-party Democratic state to a Republican stronghold, reshaping the state's relationship with the federal government and national politics.

 Ann Richards

-• Second female governor (1991-1995), known for her sharp wit and charismatic leadership style
+• Second female governor (1991โ€“1995), known for her sharp wit and charismatic leadership style.

 George W. Bush

-• Defeated Ann Richards in 1994, marking a turning point in Texas's political realignment toward the Republican Party
+• Defeated Ann Richards in 1994, marking a turning point in Texas's political realignment toward the Republican Party.

 Rick Perry

-• Longest-serving governor in Texas history (2000-2015), consolidating Republican dominance in state politics
+• Longest-serving governor in Texas history (2000โ€“2015), consolidating Republican dominance in state politics.
+He took office when Bush resigned to become president.

-• Oversaw Texas's relatively strong performance during the 2008 recession, which he credited to conservative economic policies
+• Oversaw Texas's relatively strong performance during the 2008 recession, which he credited to conservative economic policies and used as a platform for his presidential campaigns in 2012 and 2016.

 Greg Abbott

-Compare: Ann Richards vs. George W. Bushโ€”their 1994 race represented a political turning point.
+Compare: Ann Richards vs. George W. Bush: their 1994 race represented a political turning point.
 Both emphasized education reform, but Bush's victory launched three decades of Republican dominance and established the low-tax, business-friendly approach that defines modern Texas governance.

 Quick Reference Table